microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 > these legacy zero'd has shaders will not run have the validator invoked on them
 > by the runtime/debug layer since that wasn't expected of them.

-#### D3D Runtime Validation Control
+#### D3D Debug Layer Validation Control

-Apps can configure how the runtime validates bytecode passed to it.
+Apps can configure how the debug layer runtime validates bytecode passed to it.

-The validation referred to here is implementation exposed by `dxil.dll` or `dxcompiler.dll`, and also embedded in `d3d12sdklayers.dll`.
+The validation referred to here is implementation exposed by `dxil.dll` or `dxcompiler.dll`, and also embedded in the debug layer (`d3d12sdklayers.dll`).
+The implementation in the debug layer is used by default, but the external ones can be requested.

 This is the same validation used when the compiler endorses bytecode at compile time by applying a hash.
 So it would typically be redundant to validate again, but it can be useful to validate shaders that have the `BYPASS` or `PREVIEW_BYPASS` hash, or have the option to force validation.

-If there is bytecode to validate, the runtime and/or debug layer attempt to use a validator implementation from one of these dlls.
-Configuration flags determine the order of preference for implementation and whether it is ok to skip validation if an implementation is not found.
+If the debug layer finds errors when running the bytecode validator it only reports messages, but doesn't fail shader creation.

 The following flags in `d3d12.h` show the validation control options.
 `ID3D12Device` exposes `ID3D12BytecodeOptions` to set the flags, shown